TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 ### QueryClient

-The `QueryCache` has been split into a `QueryClient` and a `QueryCache`.
+The `QueryCache` has been split into a `QueryClient`, `QueryCache` and `MutationCache`.
-The `QueryCache` contains all cached queries and the `QueryClient` can be used to interact with a cache.
+The `QueryCache` contains all queries, the `MutationCache` contains all mutations, and the `QueryClient` can be used to set configuration and to interact with them.

 This has some benefits: